nf-core/atacseq/docs/output.md

     *Software*:
     [BEDTools](https://github.com/arq5x/bedtools2/), [wigToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/)

     *Description*:
     The [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html) format is in an indexed binary format useful for displaying dense, continuous data in Genome Browser's such as the [UCSC](https://genome.ucsc.edu/cgi-bin/hgTracks) and [IGV](http://software.broadinstitute.org/software/igv/).
-This removes the need to load the much larger BAM files for data visualisation purposes.
-The coverage values represented in the bigWig file can also be normalised in order to be able to compare across multiple samples - this is not possible with BAM files.
+This removes the need to load the much larger BAM files for data visualisation purposes which will be slower and result in memory issues.
+The coverage values represented in the bigWig file can also be normalised in order to be able to compare the coverage across multiple samples - this is not possible with BAM files.
 The bigWig format is also supported by various bioinformatics software for downstream processing such as meta-profile plotting.

     *Output directories*:
     * `bwa/replicate/bigwig/`